Emily3403/isisdl/README.md

 - `cd isis_dl`
 - `pip install -e .`

+Note: If you don't install this in a virtual environment please don't supply the `-e` flag.

 This creates a symlink to the source code in the `pip` package location.
 It will be treated as if it was installed there directly.

 There is no method of installation without `pip` - as the source code expects the module `isis_dl` to be installed as a package.

 # TODO

 [comment]: <> (![Tests]&#40;https://github.com/mCodingLLC/SlapThatLikeButton-TestingStarterProject/actions/workflows/tests.yml/badge.svg&#41;)